Nonlocal Co-occurrence for Image Downscaling: Experimental Results

 \subsubsection{Natural image}

-We now compare the proposed method with some state-of-the-art methods for downscaling of natural images (both gray-scale and color).
+We now compare the proposed method with some state-of-the-art methods on natural images.
 One such comparison was already reported in Figure \ref{fig:birds}.
 It is evident from the close-ups in Figure \ref{fig:birds}(b) that the proposed method outperforms the other methods in retaining the fine details which were present in the input image.
-More comparisons are in Figures \ref{fig:brickpalace} and \ref{fig:tower}.

-In Figure \ref{fig:brickpalace}, we show the results for a gray-scale image.
-The input image of size ($1536 \times 2004$) is downscaled to ($128 \times 170$) pixels.
-A relatively high downscaling factor $d = 12$ is considered in this experiment.
-The downscaled image obtained using our technique seems to be comparable with the outputs of the other methods.
-Sometimes, it is not quite clear which image looks visually better.
-In fact, there is a fundamental tradeoff between the downscaling factor and visual quality of the downscaled image.
-This phenomenon is applicable to all methods.
-It usually appears that a downscaled image exhibits similar kind of artifacts which occur in image compression.
-To evaluate the performance using a objective measure, we use a JPEG image quality (no-reference) metric \cite{wang2002no}.
-A higher value of metric indicates better image quality.
-We see that our method performs better in terms of this quality metric.

-Figure \ref{fig:tower} shows a color image of an out-door natural scene.
-In this case, the downscaling factor is $4$.
+In Figure \ref{fig:tower}, we show another comparison on a color image of an out-door natural scene.
+The downscaling factor is taken as $d = 4$.
 We notice that the output of our method looks better than the existing approach.
 However, similar to the previous example, we also use a no-reference quality measure NIQE \cite{mittal2013making} to evaluate the performance of the downscaling methods.
+Further, we show another visual result for downscaling factor $d = 8$ in Figure \ref{fig:mkichel}.
 Among the output of all downscaling approaches in the list, the one obtained using the proposed method has the least NIQE score; therefore the best downscaling is achieved.
-We notice in all three figures that our method provides a faithful representation of the input image after the downscaling operation.
+We notice in all three figures that our method provides a faithful representation of the input image after downscaling. { We next performed exhaustive experiments on two larger datasets \cite{sun2020learned} of natural images.
+The average NIQE values on both datasets are reported in Table \ref{tab:niqe}.
+Further, we experimented on another large dataset PIXELS300 \cite{occorsio2022image} in Table \ref{tab:niqe_2} For all three datasets, our method produces better results.
+We further perform another set of experiments and the results are presented in Table \ref{tab:psnr}.
+In this experiments, we adapt the experimental protocol as stated in \cite{sun2020learned}.
+We first upsample each images in a dataset using Matlab ``imresize" function { which uses bicubic interpolation} and then downscale them using the competing algorithms.
+Finally, we compuate PSNR and SSIM values between the downscaled and original images \cite{occorsio2022image, occorsio2022lagrange}.
+Its noteworthy to mention that our proposed method outperforms all others by significant margins.}